Florham Park Recreation Department

 Community Pass Online Registration

-PLease Use This Link for All Recreation Programs
+Please Use The Link Below for All Recreation Programs and Activities

 Basketball Registration is now open.
 The deadline to register is November 14th - Please note that after that date a late fee of $25.00 will be assessed.

 This cooking and healthy eating program for boys and girls ages 7-11 - is now open for registration.
 For more information, please click here.

 Day Camp and Teen Summer Experience Registration & Miscellaneous Forms

 Applications for Day Camp Staff are available here (in Word) and here (in .pdf).
 Applications are due to the Recreation Department by Friday, March 11, 2016.
 Please contact the Recreation Department at (973) 410-5390 with any questions.

 John Timmons, Director of Parks and Recreation